bstaple1/MTGA_Draft_17Lands/README.md

         - The tool will add a color bonus of 0.1 for each taken card that has a GIHWR between 59.9% and 52%.
         - For colorless cards, the tool will divide the highest color bonus by 2.

+- Deck Suggester: For each viable color combination, the deck suggester will construct multiple decks (Aggro, Mid, and Control decks), using some generic deck building requirements, from a card pool of the highest win rate cards.
+The suggester will rate each deck and choose the highest rated deck for each viable color combination.
+The deck suggester will NOT identify card synergies and build a deck that's intentionally synergistic.
+    - Deck Building Requirements:
+        - Aggro Deck:
+            - The deck must have a minimum of 13 creatures and should have no less than 17 creatures.
+            - The deck should have at least 2 2-drops, 5 2-drops, 3 3-drops.
+            - The average CMC of all of the creatures must be 2.40 or less.
+            - The deck has 16 lands.
+        - Mid Deck:
+            - The deck must have a minimum of 13 creatures and should have no less than 15 creatures.
+            - The deck should have at least 4 2-drops, 3 3-drops, 2 4-drops, and 1 5-drop.
+            - The average CMC of all of the creatures must be 3.04 or less.
+            - The deck has 17 lands.
+        - Control Deck:
+            - The deck must have a minimum of 13 creatures and should have no less than 14 creatures.
+            - The deck should have at least 3 2-drops, 3 3-drops, 3 4-drops, 1 5-drop, and 1 6-drop.
+            - The average CMC of all of the creatures must be 3.68 or less.
+            - The deck has 18 lands.
+    - Notes:
+        - The CMC average and land requirements were derived from this article: https://strategy.channelfireball.com/all-strategy/mtg/channelmagic-articles/how-many-lands-do-you-need-to-consistently-hit-your-land-drops/
+        - The deck distribution and CMC requirements can result in the inclusion of some poor performing cards.
+            Example: If the user has a pool of white and blue cards, and the only 3-drops are Acquisition Octopus (53.7% for WU) and Guardians of Oboro (50.7% for WU), then the suggester will include those two cards to fulfill the 3-drop requirement (3 Aggro/3 Mid/3 Control).
+        - The rating consists of the combined GIHWR of all of the cards minus penalties for not adhering to the deck requirements.